There are two types of pre-award spending that can be requested for sponsored projects.

 There may also be circumstances on both federal and non-federal awards in which the PI wants to begin incurring costs to initiate project activities prior to the sponsor issuing the award.
 In such cases, the PI may request the creation of a Pre-Award Spending Account as an alternative to incurring charges on a departmental non-sponsored project grant account.
 Any such expenditures that precede the award are solely at the financial risk of the PI and Department .

-The risks, liabilities, and restrictions associated with pre-award spending must be carefully considered prior to requesting authorization to spend funds in advance of receiving the award.
-Approval for pre-award spending is contingent upon the following requirements:
+The risks, liabilities, and restrictions associated the creation of a Pre-Award Spending Account must be carefully considered prior to requesting authorization to spend funds in advance of receiving the award.
+Approval for the creation of Pre-Award Spending Account is contingent upon the following requirements:

 - There must be a strong indication in writing from the sponsor's grant administrator that an award is forthcoming.

 - The appropriate Dean or Chair must agree in writing to assume the financial risk if the sponsor fails to issue the award.

 - The PI or Department must provide ORPA with a back-up non-sponsored Project Number where expenses will be transferred if the sponsor fails to issue the award.